mhdimo/Arius80-HE/README.md

 # Arius8X-HE
-Arius8X-HE is a TenKeyLess Keyboard Hall effect that wants to provide quality and performance the only switches compatible with this board are only:
+Arius8X-HE is a TenKeyLess Keyboard Hall effect that wants to provide quality and performance.

+The only switches compatible with this board are only:
 - Gateron KS-20
 - Lekker (L45 or L60, does not matter).
 - Latenpow (the same coming from Looting68).